 You voted.
 We watched.
-This is the third instalment of a series of conversations between Watson and myself about anime that have, for whatever reason, been deemed as worthy contenders for the title of Worst Anime of All Time.
+This is the fifth installment of a series of conversations between Watson and myself about anime shows that have been deemed worthy contenders for the title of Worst Anime of All Time.

-As with Mirage of Blaze and Hand Shakers, our goal is not simply to criticize unpopular anime for our own amusement (though we do hope these articles are at least semi-entertaining), but rather to have an actual discussion about what makes any given show ‘work’ – or not, as the case may be.
-We’re both also genuinely curious to see whether or not these shows are truly deserving of their widespread condemnation by the anime community.
+As with Mirage of Blaze, Hand Shakers, Vampire Holmes, and Diabolik Lovers, we’re not aiming just to poke fun at widely unpopular anime for our own amusement (though we certainly hope these articles are fun to read), but rather to have a frank discussion about what exactly makes these shows so bad in the first place.
+We’re also genuinely curious to find out whether or not these anime are indeed as bad as their reputations suggest.

-As always, sit back and enjoy, and feel free to let us know your own thoughts in the comments.
+So sit back, enjoy, and do let us know your own opinions in the comments.
 Continue reading